Vegan Pumpkin Alfredo Comforting and Creamy Dish

 I always opt for low-sodium vegetable broth to keep the dish healthy.
 You can easily find pumpkin puree in stores, but making it at home is simple and fresh.
 Soaking cashews helps them blend smoothly into a creamy sauce.

 This combination makes a comforting meal that feels indulgent but is still plant-based.
-Check out the Full Recipe for detailed steps on how to put it all together.

 Step-by-Step Instructions